 Passover was prophetically filled on Good Friday with Jesus’ death on the cross.
 The Feast of Unleavened Bread (Chag HaMatzot} represents Jesus’ burial and the Feast of First Fruits (Bikkurim) has to do with His resurrection.
 Jesus is the first fruit of the resurrection.
 Those who believe in Him will follow.

-Looking at the Fall feasts: Tabernacles (Sukkot). the last of the three pilgrimage feasts, celebrates the gathering of the harvest and commemorates the miraculous protection God provided for the children of Israel when they left Egypt.
-The Jewish people would build temporary tabernacles or booths to live, reminding them of the time when God lived with them and fed them in the wilderness.
-The millennial reign of Jesus may be the prophetic fulfillment of Tabernacles.<
+Looking at the Fall feasts: Tabernacles (Sukkot). the last of the three pilgrimage feasts celebrate the gathering of the harvest and commemorates the miraculous protection God provided for the children of Israel when they left Egypt.
+The Jewish people would build temporary tabernacles or booths to live in, reminding them of the time when God lived with them and fed them in the wilderness.
+The millennial reign of Jesus may be the prophetic fulfillment of Tabernacles.